-The governmental entity shall publish in the request for proposals or qualifications the criteria that will be used to evaluate the offerors and the applicable weighted value for each criterion.
+The governmental entity shall publish in the request for proposals or qualifications the criteria that will be used to evaluate the offerors, the applicable weighted value for each criterion, and a detailed methodology for scoring each criterion.
 Gov't Code 2269.056(b)

 Contracts Valued at or Above $1 Million

 The contract requirements in Government Code Chapter 552, Subchapter J apply to an entity that is not a governmental body that executes a contract with a governmental body that:

 - Has a stated expenditure of at least $1 million in public funds for the purchase of goods or services by the governmental body; or